-The use of constraints is optional.
-There is no specific requirement to define primary keys, foreign keys or check constraints.
-However, if constraints are used, they must satisfy the following requirements:
+The use of constraints is optional and limited to primary key, foreign key, check, and not null constraints.
+If constraints are used, they must satisfy the following requirements:

 - They must be specified using SQL.
 There is no specific implementation requirement.
-For example, CREATE TABLE, ALTER TABLE, and CREATE TRIGGER are all valid statements;
+For example, CREATE TABLE, ALTER TABLE, CREATE UNIQUE INDEX, and CREATE TRIGGER are all valid statements;

 - Constraints must be enforced either at the statement level or at the transaction level;

 - All defined constraints must be enforced and validated before the load test is complete (see Clause 5.1.1.2);

-- Any subset of the constraints listed below may be specified.
-No additional constraints may be used.

-- 1.4.2.1 Nulls: The NOT NULL attribute may be used for any column.
+- 1.4.2.1 The NOT NULL attribute may be used for any column.

-- 1.4.2.2 Primary keys: Any or the following primary keys may be defined as primary key (using the PRIMARY KEY clause or other equivalent syntax):
+- 1.4.2.2 The following columns or set of columns listed in Clause 1.4.1 as 'Primary Key' may be defined as primary key constraints (using the PRIMARY KEY clause or other equivalent syntax):

 - P_PARTKEY;

 - S_SUPPKEY;

 - PS_PARTKEY, PS_SUPPKEY;

 - C_CUSTKEY;

 - O_ORDERKEY;

 - L_ORDERKEY, L_LINENUMBER;

 - N_NATIONKEY;

 - R_REGIONKEY.